-One thing I get asked now that I have a few international readers is what do I mean by apple purée, by apple purée I mean cooked apple that is then blitzed until smooth, so an applesauce that is just all apple.
+I use apple purée in this oat bar recipe.
+One thing I get asked now that I have a few international readers is what do I mean by apple purée, by apple purée I mean cooked apple that is then blitzed until smooth, think apple baby food or applesauce that is just all apple.

 Now you can either make your own apple purée/sauce which I do most of the time, but I also do keep cans of tinned apple (many literally only contain apple) which I then blitz, or sometimes I just grab a jar of unsweetened applesauce, which is all done for me.